 Food makes everyone happy.
 Did you know Cusco is considered the second gastronomy city in Peru after Lima?
 It has the best cuisine in the Peruvian Andes.

-In the San Pedro market, there are a lot of dishes that are cooked right in front of you.
+In the San Pedro market, there are a lot of traditional dishes.
+People here cook them right in front of you.
 This mix of smells and flavours will be an incredible experience if you are not only a foodie but also curious and adventurous.

 All the dishes are delicious and come from Cusco’s geographic diversity and its traditions.
 You can try the famous Chairo soup, Chiriuchu, Adobo and Puchero.
 The food list is endless.